DEVELOPER

 The request body must include an amount, an array of products, or both.
 For example, if you're building an ecommerce store with a shopping cart, you may want to provide an array of products.
 If you're building an online donation page, you may only wish to provide the amount.

 If both are provided, the calculated total amount of the products must match the provided amount value.
+If a products array is not provided, amount is required.
 Additionally, when the payment request is submitted, the amount in the request must match the amount in the session object.

 API Endpoint